jsalvasoler/exact_sarp/README.md

-# Exact methods for the SARP problem: Selective Assessment Routing Problem
+# Exact methods for the Selective Assessment Routing Problem

 This repository contains the implementation of the formulations and algorithms proposed in the research project **Exact methods for the SARP problem**.
 The author of the code is Joan Salvà Soler, and Vera Hemmelmayr and Günther Raidl supervised the project.